Profile identity resolution and merging

 All related API is marked as experimental and usage will result in warnings when compiling your project.
 The warnings are treated as errors for reporting purposes.
 To use the code, you need to suppress the warnings.

-This allows you to merge profiles created during new connections with the member’s existing profile that already contains data and logged activities from previous interactions.
+This allows you to merge profiles created by connections from new devices with the member’s existing profile, which already contains data and logged activities from previous interactions.

 To connect the current member with the current profile: